sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 # Jabberwock

 The jabberwock is a gangly, long-necked dragon native to the faerie realm.
-Although its appearance is unlikely, even the mightiest heroes must beware the jabberwockís claws that grab and eyes of flame.
+Although its appearance is unlikely, even the mightiest heroes must beware the jabberwock√≠s claws that grab and eyes of flame.
 Spellcasters in particular fear its burbling speech, a magical singsong that ruins spells and reduces words to nonsense.

 JABBERWOCK CHALLENGE 18